 Sign language classes can be found at community colleges, universities, libraries, churches, organizations/clubs for the deaf, and more places.
 You can practice your signs with people who are deaf or hard of hearing and who know ASL.
 Generally, people who know ASL are patient about showing new signers how to sign different things, the correct way to sign something, and usually, they will slow down their signing so you can understand them too.
 They are also willing to repeat words or statement if you do not understand them at the first time (or even second) time.

-- What is the preferred term when referring to someone who is deaf?
-Deaf?
-Hearing-impaired?
-Are they interchangeable?
-Why/why not?
+What is the preferred term when referring to someone who is deaf — Deaf?
+Hearing-impaired? — Are they interchangeable?

-- Which is preferable — deaf child or child who is deaf?
+Which is appropriate, “deaf child” or “a child who is deaf”?

-While many in the disability community emphasize “people first” language, the deaf and hard of hearing community prefers to place an emphasis on our culture first.
+For a long time, many in the disability community emphasized “people first” language, although that issue is now a recent topic of debate.
+By contrast, the deaf and hard of hearing community has always preferred to place an emphasis on our culture first.
 Consequently, many in our community prefer to use “deaf child” or “hard of hearing child” rather than “a child who is deaf.”